 Q: What does this charge cover?

-A: The Regulatory Cost Recovery Charge is our charge to cover a portion of our company-wide costs associated with host community fees, waste disposal taxes and similar charges that we pay to municipal or other governmental authorities or agencies to engage in the waste collection, transfer, processing, disposal, incineration, waste treatment and/or recycling business.
+A: The Regulatory Cost Recovery Charge is our charge to cover a portion of our company-wide costs associated with host community fees, waste disposal taxes and similar charges we pay to municipal or other governmental authorities or agencies to engage in the waste collection, transfer, processing, disposal, treatment and/or recycling business.

 Q: What is a “host fee”?

 A: Typically a “host fee” is a charge Waste Management pays, either by ton or on a monthly, quarterly or annual basis, to a community (city, county, province, municipality, township, etc.) to locate, construct, operate and/or expand our waste and/or recycling facilities in the community.

 Q: I do not live in a community with host fees or disposal taxes, why am I being assessed a Regulatory Cost Recovery Charge?

 A: Because this is a company-wide charge, this charge is applied to a customer’s invoice whether or not the customer is serviced in a city, municipality, county, province, state or other region that applies host community fees, waste disposal taxes or similar charges.